zenmah/daggerheart-srd-obsidian/environments/Hallowed Temple.md

 # HALLOWED TEMPLE

+***Tier 2 Social***
-**Tier 2 Social:** *A bustling yet well-kept temple that provides healing and hosts regular services, overseen by a priest or seraph.*
+*A bustling yet well-kept temple that provides healing and hosts regular services, overseen by a priest or seraph.*
 **Impulses:** Connect the Mortal Realm with the Hallows Above, display the power of the divine, provide aid and succor to the faithful

 > **Difficulty:** 13